 The colors emphasize the company’s core values.
 Blue symbolizes stability and professionalism, while yellow adds energy, positivity, and lightness.
 Together, they create a bright contrast, making the logo memorable.

 The name originates from Spanish and is associated with concepts of value and dignity.
-It reminds us of the company’s aim to benefit and be important to its clients.
+It reminds us of the company’s aim to benefit its clients and be important to them.

 The emblem’s entire design reflects Valero’s key qualities: reliability, movement, energy, and strength.
 Every detail is thoughtfully crafted to convey the company’s scale and significance.